What is the impact of high turnover rates?

-Having a consistently high employee turnover rate at your company can impact your business and your bottom line in several ways.
-When an employee quits, companies can sometimes spend twice as much as that employee’s salary in recruiting, hiring and training a replacement.
-If the employee was client facing – such as a salesperson or an account manager – there is the risk that the client may discontinue business with your company or follow the employee to their next employer.
+A consistently high employee turnover rate at your company can impact your business and bottom line in several ways.
+When an employee quits, companies can sometimes spend twice as much as that employee’s salary in recruiting, hiring, and training a replacement.
+If the employee was client-facing – such as a salesperson or an account manager – there is the risk that the client may discontinue business with your company or follow the employee to their next employer.

 Increased employee turnover can also have a negative impact on those who stay behind.
-Workplace morale can dip and trust in the company’s management is sometimes questioned when a large number of employees leave the company in a short time frame.
-A high turnover rate can also make it difficult to hire and keep talent.
+Workplace morale can dip, and trust in the company’s management is sometimes questioned when a large number of employees leave the company in a short time frame.
+A high turnover rate can also make hiring and keeping talent difficult.
 When it comes to recruiting new talent into your company, those who notice a company has a high turnover rate may be reluctant to work with a company that sees so many employees leave.

 Why employees leave

-There are numerous reasons an employee can be motivated to leave a company – from feeling burned out in their current role to feeling like the company no longer meets their needs.
-When an employee grows tired of their role within a company, they often start looking for a better opportunity elsewhere.
+Employees can be motivated to leave a company for numerous reasons – from feeling burned out in their current role to feeling like the company no longer meets their needs.
+When employees grow tired of their role in a company, they often start looking for a better opportunity elsewhere.

-If a company isn’t able to offer the resources to establish a sufficient work/life balance, an employee may find it elsewhere with another employer.
-Something as simple as an improved commute or a different working environment can be very appealing to someone who is burnt out at their job.
+Providing the resources to establish a work/life balance, such as wellness programs, mental health support, fitness initiatives, and stress management techniques, can help retain employees.
+Something as simple as an improved commute or a different working environment can appeal to someone burnt out at work.
 Additionally, burnout may cause employees to have a lower opinion of their work and may impact or disrupt future contributions they could make to your company.

 How to reduce turnover